jumpinjackie/forge-e33-mod/custom/design/CARDLIST.md

 No ideas yet.

-> Act 1: Stone Wave Cliffs
-> Gustave: The Paintress destroyed our world.
-And someone built her a shrine?
-> Lune: The weak-minded turn to whatever they can to explain the unknown.
-> Sciel: When you're at the mercy of a power you don't understand, you might try anything.

-Name: Shrine to The Paintress
-Some artifact or Shrine Enchantment?

 > Act 2: Visages
 > Sciel: I know they're Nevrons, but... witnessing the sorrow of others...
 I can't help but feel for them.
 > Monoco: A noble but tremendously fatal impulse